 We take the prevention and control of infection very seriously, and are committed to reducing healthcare associated infections.

-Over the past few years the Trust has adopted a range of proactive measures to prevent healthcare associated infections.
-These measures include:
+Over the past few years our Trust has adopted a range of proactive measures to prevent healthcare associated infections, including:

 - raising the profile of infection prevention throughout the Trust and at Board level